rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Reading sets of molecules
 =========================

-Groups of molecules are read using a Supplier:
+Groups of molecules are read using a Supplier (for example, an :api:`rdkit.Chem.rdmolfiles.SDMolSupplier` or a :api:`rdkit.Chem.rdmolfiles.SmilesMolSupplier`):

 >>> suppl = Chem.SDMolSupplier('data/5ht3ligs.sdf')
 >>> for mol in suppl: